Cramlington Learning Village: New school development

+In August 2025, the contractors confirmed that the total cost for the project would be £50 million and for it to be fully funded by the Department for Education.
+The project is led by Bowmer + Kirkland's North East and Scotland team, working alongside offsite specialist Innovaré and H. Malone & Sons for mechanical and electrical works, with the start date for the project set for September.

+Construction of the complex officially commenced on 15 September 2025, with Bowmer + Kirkland securing the build area with hoarding fences around the school site.
+A new entrance off Dudley Lane was formed for contractor access and to ease congestion for the school's main entrance, alongside a temporary car park for construction vehicles.
+The field in which the new school is being constructed is susceptible to flooding, so an innovative underground water storage basin was erected to gather rainwater from trees in the car park - that feed water from the soil to the underground tank to prevent floods.
+The construction is expected to be completed after two years, with students moving into the block in the October half term of 2027.

+The formal 'ground breaking' ceremony took place on 22 October 2025, exactly 1 year after the initial plans were released.
+Cramlington councillors Cllr Wayne Daley and Cllr Mark Swinburn were shown around the school site and shown the scale and plans for the new build by the contractors and students of the school.
+The school was presented with a commemorative spade-shaped plaque to signify the start of construction on the site.

 Facilities

 Technology

-The school is technology rich and has over 1500 PCs on site, with at least some in every classroom.
+The school has over 1500 PCs on site, with at least some in every classroom.
 Classrooms are also equipped with a teacher's PC, projector, interactive whiteboard and speakers.
 The school has its own monthly payment scheme for the provision of mobile devices to students.
 Initially, a Samsung Galaxy tablet was offered.
 From September 2014 onwards, the scheme provided Chromebooks for Year 7s, before being opened to all year groups the following year.

 In the late 1990s, the school began to develop its own Intranet, initially hosted subject-specific pages, but later also hosting online lesson plans for staff and student access.
 It has since implemented a Frog VLE (Virtual learning environment), offering access to timetables, attendance and punctuality, home learning facilities, school notices, a cashless catering provision and reward system.
 Parents are provided with their own access to the portal with specific information for their child.

 'The Hub', a fully functional music venue, features a sound and lighting control systems and a 3D projection installation.

 Further facilities include a recording studio, with two live rooms, and a TV studio, with green screen for chroma key.
 The studios have the capability to broadcast live across the school campus.